anri4/Information_Visualization/_sources/docs/work_distribution.md

 # Work distribution
-We established a clear communication plan that included bi-weekly meetings(twice a wekk) at Science Park and daily check-ins via a messaging app.
+We established a clear communication plan that included bi-weekly meetings(twice a week) at Science Park and daily check-ins via a messaging app when necessary.
 This ensured that everyone was on the same page and that tasks were completed in a timely manner.
 We also created shared documents and repositories for our data, code, and reports, allowing for easy access and collaborative editing.

 We approached the project in several stages: